Skip to main content

 What foods do dogs need to avoid?

-While there are a lot of great human foods that dogs can enjoy, there are also a lot to avoid.
+While there are a lot of great human foods that dogs can enjoy, there is also a lot to avoid.
 It is important to know what foods are not good for your dog because some can cause serious health issues.
-If you are unsure about a certain type of food, it is best to either avoid it or look it up on the internet.
+If you are unsure about a certain type of food, it is best to avoid.
 Some types of foods that your dog absolutely cannot eat include:

 • Avocados